Skip to content

 default_vcpus integer 1 Default number of virtual CPUs

-binary_path string (empty) Optional custom path to the hypervisor binary.
+path string (empty) Optional custom path to the monitor binary.
 If not specified, urunc will search for the binary in PATH

 Example: